-Dr. Rhea’s scholarship is multidisciplinary and covers a variety of subjects, including criminal law, diplomacy, foreign policy, history, human rights, international law, and international relations.
+Dr. Rhea’s scholarship is multidisciplinary and covers a variety of subjects, including international criminal courts, war crimes commissions, international criminal law, history, human rights, and international relations.
 His scholarly articles have appeared in the University of Pennsylvania Journal of International Law, Genocide Studies International, Criminal Law Forum, Transnational Law and Contemporary Problems, International Journal of Criminology and Sociology, Journal of Transnational Law and Policy, and International Criminal Justice Review.
 In recognition of his scholarly research, the Northeastern Association of Criminal Justice Sciences awarded him the 2013 Emerging Scholar Award in recognition of outstanding scholarly contributions to the advancement of criminal justice.

 Dr. Rhea has presented research at more than 70 national and international conferences.
 In 2012, the American Bar Association’s Rule of Law Initiative invited him to speak on United States policies and international criminal courts.
 He has lectured at the 2015 Annual Specialization Course in International Criminal Law for Young Penalists at the Siracusa International Institute for Criminal Justice and Human Rights, Italy.
 The course’s participants included over 60 doctoral students from more than 30 different countries studying the International Criminal Court.
 He has also lectured at the 2019 Vienna Winter School on Transnational Organized Crime in Austria.
 The course's participants included over 40 students from more than 20 countries.